RudAgn13/noon-sql-portfolio/README.md

-# Noon SQL Portfolio
+# E-Commerce SQL Portfolio

 A collection of nine end-to-end SQL projects built on a custom PostgreSQL database modelled after Noon's e-commerce marketplace.
-Each project answers a real business question that a data analyst at a marketplace like Noon would be expected to tackle.
+Each project answers a real business question that a data analyst at a marketplace like Noon or Amazon would be expected to tackle.

 Built as part of my preparation for a data analyst role, with the goal of demonstrating not just SQL syntax but analytical thinking — knowing which question to ask, how to